Nenets: Nenets activism

 There are some Nenets people, activists, and researchers who are nervous about the current situation in the Yamal peninsula.
-This is because there is concern that authorities of the Nenets people will make a deal to merge with another region.
-Nenets people worry that the deal will lead to a passing in their autonomy as well as their language and traditions.
-As of November 2020, the Nenets people have not merged with other regions.
+They worry that the authorities of the Nenets people will make a deal to merge with another region.
+Nenets people worry that the deal will lead to a further decline in their autonomy as well as their language and traditions.

-In a similar vein, Nenets people also face danger from industrial companies.
-Although the industrial companies have paid compensations and made efforts to assist the Nenets people, some experts say that the current process does not allow for participation from the Nenets people.
-This sort of relationship is described by some as "paternalistic" as it does not aid in allowing the Nenets people to make their own decisions.
+Nenets people also face danger from industrial companies.
+Although the industrial companies have paid compensated the Nenets people and made efforts to assist them, some experts say that the current process does not allow for participation from the Nenets people.
+The relationship is described by some as "paternalistic" because it does not allow Nenets people to make their own decisions.

 The Nenets people have previously attempted to organize and protest against these oil and gas companies.
 However, it is difficult for the nomadic people to gather as a collective unit as they live so far apart from each other.
-An individual effort that was notable was Yuri Vella's protests.
-Vella was a Nenets writer and having lived near a lake that was licensed over to an oil company, protested often.
+Yuri Vella is a notable example of an individual protestor.
+Vella was a Nenets writer and, having lived near a lake that was licensed over to an oil company, protested often.
 Most notably, he is remembered for having stood up against a bulldozer alone with an axe.

-Vella, however, is not alone in his activism.
+Vella is not alone in his activism.
 There exists a rural protest community called Voice of the Tundra that currently speaks on topics such as the rights of the Nenets people.
 As aforementioned, it is difficult to gather collectively and so this community relies on VKontakte, a Russian online service, to mobilize and communicate.
 Additionally, rather than being led by lawyers or journalists or scholars, the community has a young reindeer herder from the tundra as their leaders.
 The Voice of the Tundra focuses its attention on three main issues: a shortage of land for the reindeer due to oil and gas companies expanding use of the territories, the uncertainty surrounding the future of nomadic reindeer herding, and the lack of Indigenous leadership and organization.